 5. Grieve.
 It’s ok to be sad on Mother’s Day.
 For many it’s a loss.
 Go ahead and cry, God understands.
 Often there is the death of the dream of what you thought being a stepmom would be, compared with the reality.
-However, be careful not to get stuck there allowing resentment, anger, and revenge build within.
+Even if you raised your stepkids, it’s possible they may shun you.
+That means there is a wound in THEM, not you.
+Be careful not to get stuck in allowing resentment, anger, and revenge to build within.

 7. But Why?
 Because so many stepmoms do all the work of a mom, and often much of the work of a dad too, they have a very difficult time understanding why the kid doesn’t want to at least say thank you.
 A child’s brain doesn’t fully develop until they are in their early twenties.
 When a child has experienced a trauma, such as a divorce, death of a parent, or the breakup of the family unit its very common for the brain to stop growing.
 The brain becomes paralyzed in that stage of trauma.
 Therefore, this explains why so many kids in stepfamily homes have emotional and mental issues.
 When we expect kids to rationalize, process, appreciate the very thing that has caused them trauma it is an unrealistic expectation.
 It’s RARELY because they hate the stepmom.
 It’s USUALLY because they hate the situation.